-If you’ve not run before (or haven’t laced up in a while ), it’s important to make sure it is safe to do so.
-See your doctor first to get clearance, particularly if you have a chronic condition such as a heart condition, diabetes, arthritis, or you’ve had injuries from exercise in the past.
+If you’ve not run before (or haven’t laced up in a while ), it’s always a good idea to double check with your doctor first to get clearance, particularly if you have a chronic condition such as a heart condition, diabetes, arthritis, or you’ve had injuries from exercise in the past.

-If you’re healthy but have had past injuries or are experiencing any current aches or pains, it is recommended you consult a healthcare professional such as an exercise physiologist for a pre-running assessment, to discuss your running goals and how best to achieve them.
+If you’re healthy but have had past injuries or are experiencing any current aches or pains, it is recommended you consult a healthcare professional such as an exercise physiologist for a pre-running assessment, to discuss your physiology and how best to achieve your running goals.

 Invest in good shoes

-If you buy one thing to help you begin running, make it a good pair of running shoes that fit you well and are the right type of shoe for your running style, foot shape and body.
-Rather than choose based on how your shoes look, visit a specialty running store to get fitted if possible.
+If you buy one thing before you begin running, make it a good pair of running shoes that fit you well and are the right type of shoe for your running style, foot shape and body.
+Rather than choosing a shoe based on how they look, visit a specialty running store to get your shoes fitted if possible.
 That way you’ll have the right type of support for your unique feet and running style.

 Know what to do to be safe

 There are a few things you can do to stay safe when running.
 Always carry identification, your phone with enough charge for your run, and tell someone where you are going.
 Try to run in well-lit areas where you have phone reception.

 If you’re running on the road, run opposite to the traffic so you can see any vehicles coming towards you and wear bright colours for visibility.
 If you’re running on a footpath, always keep an eye out for cars entering or exiting driveways.
 If you’re trail running, you may want to consider taking a pack, depending on how far you’re going and who you’re with.
-Your running pack could include things like a small first aid kit, water, sunscreen and some warm clothing.
+Your running pack could include things like a small first aid kit, water, sunscreen, a light, spare socks and some warm clothing.

 There are many running apps available that have a safety beacon and will relay your position to a nominated friend if you need assistance.